cradules/docker-mirror/README.md

-# Docker Mirror Images
+# Docker Mirror Image

 ## Description

-This is solution that will help you to mirror docker images for a repository to another.
+This is solution that will help you to mirror docker images form a repository to another.
 DMI ( docker mirror Images) was build to overcome the the situation where an environment ( like kubernetes) need images from docker hub, but as we know since 2 of November 2020, docker hub has implemented a [rate limit](https://www.docker.com/increase-rate-limits#:~:text=The%20rate%20limits%20will%20be,the%20six%20hour%20window%20elapses.).